The Invaders: Reuse of footage

 Several seconds of footage from the opening sequence of the flying saucer approaching Earth from space appears in the opening of the episode "The Innocent Prey" of the series The Fantastic Journey.
 It aired on June 6, 1977.
 In the plot of that final episode of the series, the saucer was a prisoner transport ship of the future operated by humans that malfunctioned and crashed on Earth at night in the heavy vegetation of a jungle.
 The full-scale saucer used in ground scenes, however, was physically different on the outside and inside from The Invaders one.

+An image of the craft was used for the cover art of the book "The Rombella Shuttle" by Bill Convertito in 1977.

 The Invaders abroad

+The series enjoyed immense popularity in France where it was broadcast and rebroadcast from 1969 to the 2000s.
+Roy Thinnes was invited to a screening of episodes in 1992 in Paris.

 Both seasons of the series were broadcast in Romania around 1970..
 Several episodes aired in Hungary in 1980, running from July 4 to September 5 under the title Támadás egy idegen bolygóról ("Attack from an Alien Planet").
 Newspaper reviews tended to be critical of the show being "more fiction than science", but it was nevertheless well received by viewers, as attested by references to it in popular culture at the time.